Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Introduction

-Rather than devising computational algorithms to achieve improved convergence, we develop a framework to conduct Bayesian inference for fixed effects and the latent spatial-temporal process by entirely avoiding convergence issues for MCMC or other iterative algorithms for spatial-temporal non-Gaussian data.
-Instead, we build a hierarchical model that yields analytically accessible posterior distributions for $\beta$ and $z$ subject to fixing weakly identified parameters $\thetasp$ and some hyper-parameters so that we can draw exact posterior samples for any fixed values of these parameters.
-This is achieved by availing of recent results developed in \citet{bradley2023lgp} on a new class of analytically accessible conjugate multivariate ($\CM$) and generalised conjugate multivariate ($\GCM$) distributions for spatial models by extending the Diaconis-Ylvisaker family of conjugate priors for exponential families \citep{DY79}.
-Our current manuscript expands significantly over this framework.
-Not only do we move from spatial to spatial-temporal processes, we further enrich \eqref{eq:NEF} by introducing spatially-temporally varying regression coefficients \citep{gelfand2003svc}.
-Such models are attractive in the Bayesian paradigm as they capture the impact of explanatory variables or predictors over space and time and offer inference on processes that are completely unobserved.
-However, these extensions are not straightforward because of the presence of explanatory variables in the fixed regression component and also in a spatially-temporally varying component.
+We develop and investigate Bayesian predictive stacking for spatial-temporal GLMs \citep[thereby extending][to spatial-temporal non-Gaussian data]{zhang2025jasa}.
+This requires hierarchical models to produce analytically accessible posterior distributions for $\theta_1$ subject to fixing weakly identified parameters $\theta_2$ and some hyperparameters to draw exact posterior samples for any fixed values of these parameters.
+Here, we avail of a new class of analytically accessible generalised conjugate multivariate distributions ($\GCM$) for spatial models \citep{bradley2023lgp} by extending the Diaconis-Ylvisaker family of conjugate priors for exponential families \citep{DY79}.
+We significantly expand on this framework by considering spatial-temporal processes and further enrich \eqref{eq:NEF} by introducing spatially-temporally varying regression coefficients \citep{gelfand2003svc} to capture the impact of predictors over space and time.
+Bayesian modelling is especially appealing here, as it offers inference on processes that are completely unobserved.